kjustin2/Financial-Adviser-Local-App/README.md

 ## 🔮 Roadmap

-See [docs/features-roadmap.md](docs/features-roadmap.md) for detailed feature plans and [docs/saas-expansion-analysis.md](docs/saas-expansion-analysis.md) for future SaaS expansion possibilities.
+See [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md) for detailed architectural information and [docs/current/SIMPLIFICATION_PLAN.md](docs/current/SIMPLIFICATION_PLAN.md) for the current development plan focused on the Investment Recommendations System as the core value proposition.

 ---

-**Built with ❤️ for financial advisors and their clients**
+**Built with ❤️ for individual investors who want to take control of their financial future**